Lothian (Scottish Parliament electoral region)

-Lothian is one of the eight electoral regions of the Scottish Parliament.
-Nine of the parliament's 73 first past the post constituencies are sub-divisions of the region and it elects seven of the 56 additional-member Members of the Scottish Parliament (MSPs).
-Thus it elects a total of 16 MSPs.
-The region is located in the eastern area of the Central Belt of the Scottish Lowlands and is anchored by capital city of Scotland, Edinburgh.
+Lothian was one of the eight electoral regions of the Scottish Parliament.
+Nine of the parliament's 73 first past the post constituencies were sub-divisions of the region and it elected seven of the 56 additional-member Members of the Scottish Parliament (MSPs).
+Thus it elected a total of 16 MSPs.
+The region was located in the eastern area of the Central Belt of the Scottish Lowlands and was anchored by capital city of Scotland, Edinburgh.